I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

   - Next-day return (also tested with 5-day lookahead).

 - **Model:**
-  - Ridge Regression (regularized linear model), selected for its robustness in low-sample settings.
+  - Ridge Regression (regularized linear model), somewhat robust in low-sample settings.
   - Training was done on the first 80% of the date range, and predictions were made for the remaining 20%.

 - **Portfolio Construction:**